Unveiling the impact of cross-order hyperdegree correlations in contagion processes on hypergraphs: Supplementary material of Unveiling the impact of cross-order hyperdegree correlations in contagion processes on hypergraphs

 \section{Supplementary material of \emph{Unveiling the impact of cross-order hyperdegree correlations in contagion processes on hypergraphs}}

 This Supplementary Material provides additional details on the methods and models used in the paper \textit{Unveiling the Impact of Cross-Order Hyperdegree Correlations in Contagion Processes on Hypergraphs}.
 It is organized as follows.
-First, we present a detailed description of the configuration model employed to generate higher-order networks with varying levels of heterogeneity and tunable cross-order hyperdegree correlations.
-Then, we provide the full mathematical derivation of the effective hyperdegree model and its compact version, respectively.
-Finally, we show the dimensionality reduction in the number of equations obtained from the compact effective hyperdegree model.
+First, in section \ref{conf_model_SM} we present a detailed description of the configuration model employed to generate higher-order networks with varying levels of heterogeneity and tunable cross-order hyperdegree correlations.
+Section~\ref{negbin} describes how the negative binomial distribution was parametrized to generate hypergraphs with heterogeneous hyperdegree distributions.
+Then, in Sections \ref{sec:SIS_effdegree_SM} and \ref{sec:SIS_compeffdegree_SM}, we provide the full mathematical derivation of the effective hyperdegree model and its compact version, respectively.
+Finally, in \ref{sec:dimentionality_SM}, we show the dimensionality reduction in the number of equations obtained from the compact effective hyperdegree model.